vlang/v/doc/docs.md

 All test functions have to be placed in `*_test.v` files and begin with `test_`.

+You can also define a special test function: `testsuite_begin`, which will be run *before* all other test functions in a `_test.v` file.

+You can also define a special test function: `testsuite_end`, which will be run *after* all other test functions in a `_test.v` file.

 To run the tests do `v hello_test.v`.

 To test an entire module, do `v test mymodule`.